 - is available to members to discuss any situation of concern that may come to their notice.

-- The BGA requires an Enhanced Disclosure from the Criminal Records Bureau for the Youth Development Officer,
+- The Association requires an Enhanced Disclosure for the Youth Development Officer,

 Child Protection Adviser and Education Officer.
-The Enhanced Disclosure must be not more than 5 years old.
-The BGA will obtain and/or renew such disclosures where they are needed.
+The Enhanced Disclosure must be not more than three years old.
+The Association will obtain and/or renew such disclosures where they are needed.

 - Council will satisfy themselves as to the suitability of any person applying to take on the roles of Youth Development Officer, Child Protection Adviser and Education Officer, through a process which as a minimum: